 In 2017, bottled water became the most popular beverage in America, and in the years since consumption of bottled water has continued to climb; from 14.4 billion gallons in 2018 to 15 billion gallons in 2019, to 15.3 billion gallons last year.
 Still water makes up the bulk of that, but sparkling water has been slowly gaining ground on its non-carbonated cousin.

 Still water is the water we all know, the stuff that comes out of our taps and that most people buy in large bottles without thinking twice about it.
-Sparkling water is often considered more of a luxury than a necessity and can be anything from Perrier to CBD Sparkling Water.
+Sparkling water is often considered more of a luxury than a necessity and can be anything from Perrier to our Sparkling CBD Waters.
 That is, it may be naturally effervescent like Perrier or it may be carbonated like CBD Sparkling Water.

 In this post we’re going to look at the two different types of bottled drinking water, talk a little about their histories and go over the relative pros and cons of each.
 Still water first.